nitinR9/meteor-smash/README.md

 There are 3 different types of weapons

    - Weapon 1: Uses no extra power but takes more than one hit to destroy meteors.
-   - Weapon 2: Uses extra corepower which can be extracted through meteors, much better than first one but rate of fire is slow.
+   - Weapon 2: Uses extra corepower which can be extracted through meteors, much better than first at damage one but rate of fire is slow.
-   - Weapon 3: Uses all remaining corepower to destroy all meteors than come in it's way fast but increases overload level at much faster rate than weapon 1 & 2.
+   - Weapon 3: Uses all remaining corepower to destroy all meteors than come in it's way, fast but increases overload level at much faster rate than the other weapons.

 Table to show the effectiveness of weapons